mirzask/cardi/content/Cardiac CT/CT Read Keyboard and Mouse Shortcuts.md

 - `D` to make measurements, e.g. pulmonary artery diameter
 - `Alt+D` is used to draw a circle for automated measurement, e.g. diameter at the sinotubular junction
 	- This functionality does not seem to exist in Syngo Via AFAIK
+	- `Alt-Click` to realign and jump to wherever you want, Hutt did this to hop from sinuses of Valsalva to ST junction.
+Very efficient!
+- Hutt did a cool `Alt` click to leap up from the sinuses of Valsalva to
 - `Left+Right mouse click` and move mouse/up down to affect the leveling
 - `Right click` → Select `Reset` (all the way at bottom) to go back to your standard views.
+- `Ctrl+P` gives you a Lasso measuring tool, e.g. to measure the LA, RA areas

 |                                             |                                                                                                                                                                                                                                                                                          |
 | ------------------------------------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |